roijacob/brutalist-blog/_posts/2025-07-13-the-quicksight-interface.md

 ![](/assets/images/from_posts/img-2-2025-07-13-the-quicksight-interface.png)

-It would be like a clean slate, where you really can't do anything unless you press something in the toolbar.
-The toolbar is what you would use **90%** of the time to create and modify visual charts in QuickSight.
+It would be like a clean slate, where you really can't do anything unless you press something in the toolbar. <mark>The toolbar is what you would use <b>90%</b> of the time to create and modify visual charts in QuickSight.</mark>